sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 ![behavioural log screenshot](img/security-testing/behav-log-screenshot.png)

-In the figure below, the plots on the right show how the value of `score` variable changes overtime.
+In the figure below, the plots on the right show how the value of `score` variable changes over time.
 It is apparent that something goes wrong with `Scorer 2`, since the score is typically programmed to increase monotonically.

 ![JPacman and scorers](img/security-testing/jpacman-screenshot.png)